 The more you add to your Solo Stove collection, the more you’ll find yourself wanting the Station.

-It’s a two-shelf storage unit that is adjustable to accommodate any size Solo Stove (Ranger, Bonfire, or even the Yukon).
+It’s a two-shelf storage unit that is able to accommodate any size Solo Stove (Ranger, Bonfire, or even the Yukon).
 It can also be used to store firewood and keep it dry and ready for your next fire.
 There is a cover that drops down on each side to keep things protected from the weather.
-And my favorite, is the universal tool rack for storing our fire pit accessories and tools.
+And my favorite is the universal tool rack for storing our fire pit accessories and tools.

 Since we already have a sizable wood rack fully loaded and a constantly growing Solo Stove collection, we’re using our Station strictly for Solo Stove product storage and it’s working beautifully.